 Latina Stars offer “Tips” to Help Smokers Quit

-Each year, 61 percent of Hispanic smokers say they want to quit; more than half (56.5%) make an attempt but less than 10 percent succeed in quitting.
+Each year, 61 percent of Hispanic smokers say they want to quit; more than half (56.5%) attempt but less than 10 percent succeed in quitting.
 During Hispanic Heritage Month, which begins September 15 and runs through October 15, 2013, the National Latino Health Equity Action Network (“NLHEAN”) – formerly the National Latino Tobacco Control Network – is partnering with Legacy to help make that intention a reality, and promote healthy and active living.

-Through a multimedia initiative several Latina stars will educate consumers about the dangers of tobacco use and second-smoke exposure to help Latino smokers quit.
-Cindy Vela, the “Face of Ximena Valero Fashion,” Consuelo Vega, a small business owner and former television host from Mexico, and Carla Ortiz, one of Bolivia’s biggest stars have partnered with NLHEAN to share their own personal stories related to tobacco in a series of online videos.
+Through a multimedia initiative, several Latina stars will educate consumers about the dangers of tobacco use and second-smoke exposure to help Latino smokers quit.
+Cindy Vela, the “Face of Ximena Valero Fashion,” Consuelo Vega, a small business owner and former television host from Mexico, and Carla Ortiz, one of Bolivia’s biggest stars have partnered with NLHEAN to share their own stories related to tobacco in a series of online videos.
 The videos feature information about tobacco prevention and cessation support that benefit Latinos, including the new national Spanish-language Quitline.